lendasat/lendamobile/docs/key_derivation.md

 For hardware wallet compatibility:

-- Non-hardened paths can be derived from Xpub
-- Hardened paths require device signing
+- Arkade path (`m/83696968'/11811'/0`) is custom and may require specific hardware support
+- NIP-06 path may require custom app on hardware wallet
-- Consider Taproot (BIP-86) paths for future
+- Consider Taproot (BIP-86) paths for future Bitcoin on-chain addresses

-### Multi-Signature

-For multi-sig setups:

-- Each party uses their own mnemonic
-- Derive keys at same path
-- Combine pubkeys for multi-sig script